Naedri/Technical-Awesome-List/README.md

 # Technical-Awesome-List

-To map several needs in IT to choice and sweet new technologies (framework and library)
+To bookmark online knowledge resources and trendy new technologies in the field of computer science.

 ## Table of content